 Keep Your Sleeping Baby Close, but Not in Your Bed

 When a baby sleeps in the same room as mom, studies show it lowers the risk of SIDS.
 But it's dangerous for a baby to sleep with another child or an adult in the same bed, in an armchair, and on a couch.

-If you bring your baby into your bed for comforting or breastfeeding, be sure to put the baby back in his own cradle, bassinet, crib, or co-sleeper (a crib-like bed that attaches to an adult bed) when you're ready to sleep.
+If you bring your baby into your bed for comforting or breastfeeding, be sure to put the baby back in his own cradle, bassinet, or crib when you're ready to sleep.

 Never bring the baby to bed with you when you're very tired or using medicines that affect your sleep.